Share this Post

 The study spanned 65 countries around the globe, covering 88 percent of the world’s Internet users, and it discovered some of the following:

-- Internet freedom around the world declined in 2016 for the sixth consecutive year.
+- ☑️ Internet freedom around the world declined in 2016

-- Over the past year, there have been arrests and unparalleled penalties in 38 countries just based on users’ social media activity alone!
+- ☑️ Over the past year, there have been arrests in 38 countries just based on users’ social media activity alone

-- More specifically, 27 percent of all internet users are at risk at being arrested just for posting, sharing, or merely “liking” content on Facebook, because of where they live.
+- ☑️ 27 percent of all internet users are at risk at being arrested just for actions taken on Facebook

-- Worse still, the condition is deteriorating as the number of countries where penalties and arrests happen have grown by over 50 percent since 2013.
+- ☑️ The number of countries where penalties and arrests occurred has grown by over 50 percent since 2013

 The 2016 Freedom on the Net report from Freedom House has helped to shine a light on the various assaults on Internet freedom perpetuated by countries through government crackdowns, and censorship of social media messaging apps and services.